mrkipling/js-sensi/README.md

 I don't expect my modification to be useful to many people but me.
 It would be great if there were people out there that found it useful in some way, but mostly, it's just my (very similar to Sparky, albeit tweaked to favour my particular dev style) interpretation of what I think makes a good JS scaffold.

 That said, it is very much a work in progress.
 It is 2-3 hours of work piggy-backed on top of somebody elses much more well-thought out work.
 I hope (and plan, through usage) to make it more awesome over time.
-I think that it is ready for smaller projects already, so I imagine that I will just grow over time.
+I think that it is ready for smaller projects already, so I imagine that it will just grow over time.

 ##Why am I rambling so much?

-I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening at my interpretation of Sparky.js, which I read about the previous evening in bed at 1am on my Nexus 7 (and was inspired).
+I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening at my interpretation of Sparky.js, which I read about at work (and was inspired).

 I like this kinda stuff.
 New ways to structure javascript?
 That's pretty exciting.

 ##Why is it called js-sensi?

-Offical line: it's a sensible way to structure your JavaScript files. (as in, "sensi")
+Offical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble)

-Unofficial-line: no comment, you can probably figure it out (as in, "sensi")
+Unofficial-line: you're a front-end developer; you can probably use your imagination.